dogweather/forkful/content/en/arduino/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of reworking your code to improve its structure and readability without altering the external behavior or functionality.
-Programmers refactor to make their code cleaner, easier to understand, and more maintainable, which in the long run makes debugging and adding new features far less of a headache.

 ## How to:
 Let's say you've got a function on your Arduino that's doing way too much, like this:

 ```Arduino